muratk3n/thirdwave/en/README.md

 "Eat Less Red Meat, Scientists Said.
 Now Some Believe That Was Bad Advice. ...
-If there are health benefits from eating less beef and pork, they are small, the researchers concluded [but eat less pork, my advice]"
+If there are health benefits from eating less beef and pork, they are small, the researchers concluded"

 [Link](https://www.nytimes.com/2019/09/30/health/red-meat-heart-cancer.html)